nwollis/Ollis-Pen-Randomizer/README.md

 # Ollis Pen Randomization

-**Ollis Pen Randomization** is a Python-based application designed for randomizing poultry research pens.
+**Ollis Pen Randomization** is a Python-based application designed for randomizing agricultural research pens.
 It simplifies the process of assigning treatments to research pens in a randomized manner, ensuring unbiased and scientifically valid results.
 The application is standalone and can be run automatically without any additional configuration or external dependencies.

 ## Features
 - Automatically randomizes pens in poultry research.